 - Expect reminders and allow a few minutes leeway for agreed on times.

 If resistance is high, avoid fighting and wait for the reevaluation.
 Explain then that you have noticed the agreed on time limit was too hard for your child to follow and a new agreement seems necessary.
-Your point of view must be that the resistance indicates a problem your child is having rather than your child being the problem.
 Keep reevaluating until it works.